impactorbitco/handbook-main/content/ims/policies/HR/Attendance Management Policy.md

 ### Conclusion

-Green Orbit Digital is committed to promoting a culture of attendance and accountability among all employees.
+Impact Orbit Creative Group is committed to promoting a culture of attendance and accountability among all employees.
 By adhering to the guidelines outlined in this policy, we aim to maintain a productive and efficient work environment while supporting the well-being and success of our employees.

 Skip to content